 This generosity is not new for Sue, who has consistently refused to sell her impeccable, tiny reproduction knitted sweaters over the years, choosing instead to trade them for other miniature work by IGMA Fellows or to donate her pieces to the annual auction in Castine, Maine, benefitting that group.
 Those who are familiar with her work value it all the more because they know how rarely one of Sue’s pieces becomes available.

 The International Guild of Miniature Artisans, or IGMA, is a group dedicated to promoting fine miniatures as an art form.
 They support and recognize exquisite workmanship in the creation of miniatures in all fields.
 The Guild offers classes teaching skills ranging from miniature wrought-iron to woodwork to sculpting the human figure… and, of course, miniature needlework.
 To be recognized as an Artisan within IGMA, a candidate must submit five pieces for judging.
-To become a Fellow and qualify to teach classes, an Artisan must submit more work to demonstrate mastery of their techniques.
+To become a Fellow, an Artisan must submit more work to demonstrate mastery of their techniques.
+Both Artisans and Fellows can teach at Guild School and Guild Study programs.
 Sue Resseguie has been an IGMA Fellow in the field of Needlework since 2004.

 If you would like to learn more about creating your own miniature needlework, IGMA has classes at the Guild School each June in Castine, Maine, and they welcome people of all skill levels.
 All of their classes are classified as beginner, intermediate, or expert and the instructors are friendly and available for questions if you’re not sure where you belong.
 Click here for more information about the Guild School classes.
 Click here to contact “PetitPointers,” the online group where Sue communes with fellow rug-stitchers, welcomes new members and they enjoy sharing their knowledge.
 The members of that group can also direct you to sources to purchase appropriate supplies and materials.